 New vehicles, plant and equipment, above a de minimis level of £10,000, are funded by a future borrowing requirement.
 In order to make a provision to repay this future requirement a revenue provision is made.
-This sum was £919,000 in 2021/22 and was charged to the General Fund together with £166,000 in relation to investment property acquisitions.
-In addition, £4.1 million for the next principal repayment was made regarding the Housing Revenue Account Self-Financing Settlement and £82,000 was charged to the Housing Revenue for future provision for loan repayment on the Acquisitions and Development Programme.
+This sum was £1.163 million in 2022/23 and was charged to the General Fund together with £257,000 in relation to investment property acquisitions and £63,000 in relation to expenditure at Health and Leisure Centres.
+In addition, £4.1 million for the next principal repayment was made regarding the Housing Revenue Account Self-Financing Settlement and £132,000 was charged to the Housing Revenue for future provision for loan repayment on the Acquisitions and Development Programme.